 On the other side, open funnels allow visitors/users to enter the funnel at any step (not just the first one).

 The dropoffs in the funnel exploration report are counted when a visitor does not proceed to another step.
-If a visitor/user enter the funnel in the 1st step, then skips the 2nd step, and then completes the 3rd funnel step, that last step will not be counted and the drop-off will be seen after the 1st step.
+If a visitor/user enters the funnel in the 1st step, then skips the 2nd step, and then completes the 3rd funnel step, that last step will not be counted, and the drop-off will be seen after the 1st step.

 Visitors/users cannot skip funnel steps in Google Analytics 4.

 To make things a bit easier to understand, I have prepared a visual example.
-These situations were taken from Google’s documentation and I visualized (thus hopefully made things clearer).
+These situations were taken from Google’s documentation, and I visualized them (thus hopefully making things clearer).

-Google Analytics 4 property has tracked 4 users.
+Google Analytics 4 property has tracked four users.
 And I have configured a funnel that consists of 3 steps.
 In the table below, you will see how each user completed the steps.

-- User 2 entered the funnel at step B, also completed step C
+- User 2 entered the funnel at step B and also completed step C

-- User 3 entered the funnel at step A, skipped step B, completed step C
+- User 3 entered the funnel at step A, skipped step B, and completed step C

-- User 4 enter the funnel at step C
+- User 4 entered the funnel at step C

 Now, let’s take a look at how Google Analytics 4 will treat these actions when it comes to funnel exploration.
 Which steps will be counted?